-Order and priority · Cloudflare Firewall Rules docs
+Order and priority

 Working with priority ordering

 Cloudflare has designed priority ordering to be extremely flexible.
 This flexibility is particularly useful for managing large rulesets programmatically via the Cloudflare API.
-Use the Update Firewall Rules command to set the
+Use the Update firewall rules command to set the

 priority property.
-See Cloudflare API v4 Documentation: Firewall Rules_ for details.
+Refer to Cloudflare API: Firewall rules for details.

 While your priority numbering scheme can be arbitrary, keep the following in mind:

-- Rules without a priority number are evaluated last, in order of their action precedence.
+Rules without a priority number are evaluated last, in order of their action precedence.
 For example, a rule with the Log action is evaluated before a rule that has the Block action.
-For more on action precedence, see Actions.
+For more on action precedence, refer to Firewall rules actions .

-- Avoid using the number 1 as a priority so that you can easily maintain and modify rule order.
+1as a priority so that you can easily maintain and modify rule order.

 - 5000-9999: Trusted IP addresses